 However, much milder environments can also lead to hypothermia, depending on a person's age, body mass, body fat, overall health, and length of time exposed to cold temperatures.
 A frail, older adult in a 60-degree house after a power outage can develop mild hypothermia overnight.
 Infants and babies sleeping in cold bedrooms are also at risk.

 How Does Cold Exposure Cause Hypothermia?

 During exposure to cold temperatures, most heat loss -- up to 90% -- escapes through your skin; the rest, you exhale from your lungs.
 Heat loss through the skin happens primarily through radiation and speeds up when skin is exposed to wind or moisture.
-If cold exposure is due to being immersed in cold water, the movement of waves and water can increase heat loss up to 50%.
+If cold exposure is due to being immersed in cold water, heat loss can occur 25 times faster than it would if exposed to the same air temperature.

 The hypothalamus, the brain's temperature-control center, works to raise body temperature by triggering processes that heat and cool the body.
 During cold temperature exposure, shivering is a protective response to produce heat through muscle activity.
 In another heat-preserving response -- called vasoconstriction -- blood vessels temporarily narrow.

 Normally, the activity of the heart and liver produce most of your body heat.
 But as core body temperature cools, these organs produce less heat, in essence causing a protective "shut down" to preserve heat and protect the brain.
 Low body temperature can slow brain activity, breathing, and heart rate.

 Confusion and fatigue can set in, hampering a person's ability to understand what's happening and make intelligent choices to get to safety.

 - The elderly, infants, and children without adequate heating, clothing, or food

 - People who are outdoors for extended periods